rom1504/img2dataset/README.md

 This design make it possible to use the CPU resource efficiently by doing only 1 resize per core, reduce disk overhead by opening 1 file per core, while using the bandwidth resource as much as possible by using M thread per process.

+Also see [architecture.md](img2dataset/architecture.md) for the precise split in python modules.

 ## Setting up a bind9 resolver

 In order to keep the success rate high, it is necessary to use an efficient DNS resolver.